neoforged/.github/primers/26.2/index.md

         - `getEntityBounciness` - How bouncy the entity is after a collision.
         - `getEffectiveGravity` - Gets the gravity currently being applied to the entity.
         - `omnidirectionalAirMover` - Whether the entity can omnidirectionally move in the air.
+        - `getAirDrag` - The drag applied to an entity when traveling through the air.
     - `EntityEvent#TNT_PRIME` - An event id for when a TNT is primed.
     - `EntityType#canSpawn` - Checks whether the entity can spawn in the given level.
     - `LivingEntity`
         - `BASE_AIR_DRAG` - The base drag when within the air.
         - `BASE_VERTICAL_DRAG_FOR_NON_FLYERS` - The base air drag when a non-flyable entity is moving vertically.
         - `handleKillingBlow` - Handles when the killing blow has been made to this entity.
+        - `dealDefaultKnockback` - Applies the default knockback to this entity.
+        - `createDamageSource` - Creates the default mob attack damage source from this entity.
+    - `Mob#TAG_PERSISTENCE_REQUIRED` - A tag that marks whether the entity should be persisted.
     - `MobCategory#getDebugAbbreviation` - An abbreviation of the category when looking through one of the debug menus.
 - `net.minecraft.world.entity.ai.navigation.PathNavigation#getMaxVerticalDistanceToWaypoint` - Gets the maximum vertical distance from the current node the entity pathfinding through.
 - `net.minecraft.world.entity.animal.turtle.Turtle#getHomePos` - Gets the home position of the turtle.